fermatrox/neorusticus/readme.md

 "Rusticus" has multiple layers of meaning:

-**🏛️ Historical Depth**: References **Junius Rusticus**, the Stoic philosopher and teacher of Marcus Aurelius.
+** Historical Depth**: References **Junius Rusticus**, the Stoic philosopher and teacher of Marcus Aurelius.
 This connection is perfect for logic programming, which has deep philosophical roots in formal reasoning and logical inference—core concepts in Stoic philosophy.

-**🌾 Earthy Practicality**: In Latin, "rusticus" means "of the countryside"—practical, grounded, and unpretentious.
+** Earthy Practicality**: In Latin, "rusticus" means "of the countryside"—practical, grounded, and unpretentious.
 This fits both Rust's earthy, no-nonsense approach to systems programming and the project's focus on building something genuinely useful rather than merely academic.

-**🔬 Academic Gravitas**: The name sounds scholarly and distinctive, appropriate for a serious exploration of language implementation and logic programming concepts.
+** Academic Gravitas**: The name sounds scholarly and distinctive, appropriate for a serious exploration of language implementation and logic programming concepts.

-**🛠️ Experimental Spirit**: The "rough around the edges" connotation captures the experimental nature of this AI-assisted development project—it's a work in progress, a learning journey, not a polished commercial product.
+** Experimental Spirit**: The "rough around the edges" connotation captures the experimental nature of this AI-assisted development project—it's a work in progress, a learning journey, not a polished commercial product.

 Together, **NeoRusticus** embodies the vision of bringing classical logic programming wisdom into the modern era through Rust's safety and performance, while remaining open to experimental evolution.

-## Ψ The Logo
+## The Logo

 The **Psi (Ψ)** symbol serves as Neorusticus's logo, chosen for its rich symbolic meaning:

-### **🧠 Mind & Consciousness**
+### ** Mind & Consciousness**

 Psi represents the mind, consciousness, and mental processes—perfect for a system that performs logical reasoning and artificial intelligence.

-### **⚡ Computational Logic**
+### ** Computational Logic**

 In computer science and AI, Psi often symbolizes intelligent systems, logical inference, and computational thinking.

-### **🏛️ Classical Foundation**
+### ** Classical Foundation**

 The symbol's Greek origins echo the classical foundations of logic (Aristotle, Stoics) while the clean, geometric form represents modern computational precision.

-### **🚀 Transcendent Potential**
+### ** Transcendent Potential**

 The elevated, distinctive shape suggests rising above traditional limitations—fitting for a project that might evolve beyond conventional Prolog into experimental territories.

 The Psi symbol perfectly captures Neorusticus's essence: a bridge between ancient wisdom and modern innovation, between human reasoning and artificial intelligence, between classical logic and experimental possibilities.

-## 🎯 Project Goals
+## Project Goals

 Neorusticus serves multiple ambitious goals that go beyond just building another Prolog implementation:

-### 🦀 **Learn Rust Through Real-World Application**
+### **Learn Rust Through Real-World Application**

 Rather than learning Rust through tutorials and toy examples, this project explores advanced Rust concepts—pattern matching, error handling, lifetimes, zero-cost abstractions, and memory safety—through a substantial, practical implementation.
 Every design decision provides deep insights into what makes Rust unique for systems programming.

-### 🧠 **Deep Understanding of Prolog Implementation**
+### **Deep Understanding of Prolog Implementation**

 Building a complete Prolog interpreter from scratch—lexer, parser, unification algorithm, and execution engine—provides intimate knowledge of how logic programming languages work.
 This includes understanding SLD resolution, backtracking, cut operations, and the subtleties of variable scoping and renaming.

-### 🔬 **Flexible Framework for Future Exploration**
+### **Flexible Framework for Future Exploration**

 Neorusticus is designed as a foundation for exploring advanced logic programming concepts and experimental features.
 The modular architecture allows for future expansion into areas like: